A.F. Chalmers wrote a wonderful book entitled "What is this

 minimum of primary concepts and relations."

-question is: Who created the Creator?
-(If the answer is "has
+unavoidable question is: Who created the Creator?
+(If the

-always existed", then this can also be true for the universe
+answer is "has always existed", then this can also be true

-and we revert to observation (1)) [age-old discussion of the
+for the universe and we revert to observation (1)) [age-old

-mathematically shown that no system can be self-complete.
+3) Gödel has mathematically shown that no system can be

-religion, but it doesn't.
-God might have created evolution.
+theory goes against religion, but it doesn't.
+God might have

-However, Goedel's ideas do go against religion, since God
+created evolution.
+However, Gödel's ideas do go against

-and only assumes things that are consistent with
+Science is pure and only assumes things that are

 scientific method, something is correct until proven wrong.